Juicy/enlighted-link/README.md

 > Custom element to enlight your `<link>`s from Shadow DOM to the Light.

-By current spec [HTML Imports does not work in Shadow DOM](https://github.com/w3c/webcomponents/issues/628).
+By current spec [HTML Imports do not work in Shadow DOM](https://github.com/w3c/webcomponents/issues/628).
 That makes it hard to import definitions of custom elements that you use in a shadow root.
 This element allows you to do that.
 You could import your dependencies exactly where and when you need them.

 ## Demo